 It’s clear the research is there to support how and why these select nutrients could relieve allergies in dogs, however, what’s missing is the irrefutable proof.
 Cue your dog.

-We’re looking for dogs who experience seasonal or non-seasonal atopic dermatitis, that are otherwise healthy.
+Enrollment for this study is closed at this time — we recruited dogs who experienced seasonal or non-seasonal atopic dermatitis, that were otherwise healthy.

 Thank you to all those interested in our research, the Nom Nom R&D team can’t wait to share the results with you!